 - Podcast interview with the New Books Network: New Books in History

 “What Did You Do during the War?
-Personal Responses to the Aftermath of Nazi Occupation.”
-Kritika: Explorations in Russian and Eurasian History 17, 4 (2016), 805–835.
+Personal Responses to the Aftermath of Nazi Occupation,” in: Kritika: Explorations in Russian and Eurasian History 17, no. 4 (2016), 805–835.

 “Gewalt im Militär.
 Die Rote Armee im Zweiten Weltkrieg” (Violence inside the Military.
-The Red Army in World War II).
-Zeitschrift für Geschichtswissenschaft 3 (2012), 228–246.
+The Red Army in World War II), in: Zeitschrift für Geschichtswissenschaft 3 (2012), 228–246.

 “Soviet Collaboration Trials.”
 Published on Compromised Identities: Reflections on Perpetration and Complicity under Nazism, University College London, March 2019.